Uses of a Mesh

 Results

-Note on threshold accuracy:Accurate meshes are a result of accurate thresholds.
-In order to establish an accurate threshold, you can calibrate our system by scanning a part of the same material with known dimensions and iterating on the the threshold required to achieve the correct dimension.
+Note on threshold accuracy:Accurate Meshes are a result of accurate thresholds.
+In order to establish an accurate threshold, calibrate our system by scanning a part of the same material with known dimensions and iterating on the threshold required to achieve the correct dimension.